TruJan34/GoodReadsAPI/README.md

 # GoodReadsAPI
 It is created to avoid CORS error while accessing goodreads api.
 This will provide proxy end points for goodreads api, for searching books by title and fetch book details.

+This app is hosted on Heroku at "http://murmuring-atoll-47071.herokuapp.com/"

 Steps to run this API service.
 1. clone on your local machine.